waleed0z/waleed0z/README.md

 # 💫 About Me:
 Hi there!
-I'm a passionate web developer focused on building meaningful, user-centered applications. <br>I specialize in Python, with strong experience in both Django and Flask, and I've built full-stack projects like a mental health care website and an appointment scheduling system. <br>I love working on responsive designs with HTML/CSS, managing code with GitHub, and I'm always curious and eager to learn. <br>Open to collaboration and cool new projects!
+I'm a passionate software engineer focused on building meaningful, user-centered applications. <br>I specialize in Python, with strong experience in both Django and Flask, and I've built full-stack projects like a mental health care website and an appointment scheduling system. <br>I love working on responsive designs with HTML/CSS, managing code with GitHub, and I'm always curious and eager to learn. <br>Open to collaboration and cool new projects!

 ## 🌐 Socials: